AliyunContainerService/pouch/docs/features/pouch_with_runV.md

 sudo make
 ```

-After building kernerl and initrd.img successfully, we should copy guest `kernel` and `initrd.img` to the default directory which runv will look for.
+After building kernel and initrd.img successfully, we should copy guest `kernel` and `initrd.img` to the default directory which runv will look for.

 ```
 mkdir /var/lib/hyper/